Centers for Medicare & Medicaid Services

 Beacon Award for Excellence: recognizing exemplary hospital units

-The intermediate care area and intensive care unit at Rush Copley Medical Center, the intensive care unit at Rush Oak Park Hospital and the neuroscience intensive care unit at Rush University Medical Center all received a Beacon Award for Excellence by the American Association of Critical-Care Nurses (AACN).
+The intermediate care area and intensive care unit at Rush Copley Medical Center; the intensive care unit at Rush Oak Park Hospital; and the cardioscience, neonatal, neuroscience and pediatric intensive care units at Rush University Medical Center all have received a Beacon Award for Excellence from the American Association of Critical-Care Nurses (AACN).
 The Beacon Award recognizes individual hospital units that set the standard for excellence by using evidence-based information to improve patient outcomes, and patient and staff satisfaction.

 Companies That Care Honor Roll